1. Processes

 2.2.2.
 Considerations

-There are some things to consider when implementing a thread in kernel-level.
+There are some things to consider when implementing a task in kernel-level.
 When a kernel-lock is taken by a task, scheduling is disabled until the task releases the lock.
 This is inevitable as it could cause a deadlock if the task is interrupted while holding a lock.

 To minimize any blocking, locks should therefore be used around critical parts but acquired as late and released as soon as possible.

 2.2.3.
-Exiting a thread
+Exiting a task

 , otherwise the